• Skip to primary navigation

 SQL> select * from v$flashback_database_log;

-Size of generation buffer is recorded in V$SGASTAT
+The size of the generation buffer is recorded in V$SGASTAT

-b) Flashback uses the recovery writer (RVWR) background process to copies flashback blocks from flashback generation buffer to flashback logs
+(b) Flashback uses the recovery writer (RVWR) background process to copy flashback blocks from flashback generation buffer to flashback logs

-c)All blocks are logged when they first become dirty Includes data, indexes, undo, segment headers, bitmaps
+(c)All blocks are logged when they first become dirty including data, indexes, undo, segment headers, bitmaps

-e) Amount of flashback redo log generated roughly equivalent to value of physical writes statistics
+(e) Amount of flashback redo log generated roughly equivalent to the value of physical writes statistics

-f) Very similar design to LGWR ie. Changes initially written to memory buffer and RVWR subsequently flushes flashback records to disk
+(f) Very similar design to LGWR ie. Changes initially written to a memory buffer and RVWR subsequently flush flashback records to disk

 Related Articles